Werenfried of Elst: Life

 He was probably born in Northumbria and spent time in Ireland before becoming a missionary.

 He worked with Saint Willibrord of Echternach to convert the Frisians to Christianity.

 He died around 780 at Arnhem, what is now the Netherlands.

 His coffin was placed in a boat that was washed down the Rhine and came to rest in Elst.

 The Overbetuwe municipal coat of arms depicts this event.

 The tomb of St. Werenfried in the 8th century church in what is now Elst attracted pilgrims who wanted release from arthritic pain, or who wanted to become better gardeners.

 The church where Werenfridus was originally buried has been called Werenfriduskerk since 1483.
+Protestants burnt his body in 1588.

 In 1944 the original Werenfriduskerk was destroyed, but after the Second World War the church was rebuilt.